idea-launch-lab/skylr/README.md

 To install Skylr

 * git clone git@github.com:stevencox/skylr.git
-* export SKYLR_HOME=<path>/skylr
+* export SKYLR_HOME=/path/to/skylr
-* export SKYLR_APP=<path> # path where apps will be installed.
+* export SKYLR_APP=/path/to/skylr_stack # path where apps will be installed.
 * cd skylr
 * source env.sh
 * skylr install all

-This last line will download and install software dependencies.
-Everything is installed relative to the root directory.
+This last line will download and install dependencies.
+Everything is installed relative to $SKYLR_APP.

-Always source env.sh to get the Skylr environment.

 Running
 =======